Clean Fuels and Vehicles Project

-The Dodge Sprinter diesel and the Dodge Ram 2500/3500 diesel is available in 50 state because of it’s weight.
-The Jeep Grand Cherokee diesel will be available in 45 state in early 2007.
+The Dodge Sprinter diesel and the Dodge Ram 2500/3500 diesel is available in 50 states because of its weight.
+The Jeep Grand Cherokee diesel will be available in 45 states in early 2007.

-Mercedes says they intend to have the R, M, & GL diesels in 50 states by 2008.
-According to CARB they have not applied for certification.
+Mercedes says they intend to have the R, M, & GL diesel in 50 states by 2008.
+According to CARB, they have not applied for certification.

 Honda says the diesel engine they just introduced should be out in 2008.
 Hondas diesel engine uses advanced engine controls and a new type of catalytic converter that, according to Honda, will burn as clean as a gasoline engine.